monroews/EnvEngLabTextbook/Reactor_Characteristics/Reactor_Characteristics.rst

 The reactors are 30 cm long and 15 cm wide.
 If the depth is limited to (a maximum of) 5 cm, then the total volume is 2.25 L and with a peristaltic pumping rate of approximately 380 mL/min, the residence time is approximately 6 minutes.

-The tracer should be added directly into the first chamber of your reactor.
+The tracer should be added directly by pipette into the first chamber of your reactor.
 The red dye will also make it possible to qualitatively observe the advective and dispersive transport in the reactors.

 Mass balance